Managing the foodborne risk of Campylobacter

 Campylobacter risk management strategy

-Our strategy to manage the risk of foodborne Campylobacter has helped reduce the total campylobacteriosis rate in New Zealand.
+Our strategy and work plan to manage the risk of foodborne Campylobacter has significantly contributed to reducing the level of foodborne campylobacteriosis in New Zealand.

 Development of the strategy